CUIMC Summer Institute for Teaching and Learning (Online)

-The 2018 CUIMC Summer Institute for Teaching and Learning is a two-day workshop devoted to exploring effective teaching and learning strategies in health sciences education.
-This year’s Institute takes place Wednesday, July 18 (1pm – 5pm) and Thursday, July 19 (9am to 3pm) in Butler Library 212 on the Morningside campus.
+The 2020 CUIMC Summer Institute for Teaching and Learning is a one-week online workshop devoted to exploring effective teaching and learning strategies in health sciences education.
+This year’s online Institute takes place Thursday, July 9 to Wednesday, July 15.
+This hybrid program will engage participants over five business days (see daily schedule below).

 This event is designed for junior faculty or senior faculty who have recently taken on a new teaching role.
 Requirements include:

 - Must be a Columbia University Irving Medical Center faculty member.